Air Quality Management

 How it works

-Earth is surrounded by air made up of a mixture of extremely important gases such as oxygen, carbon dioxide and nitrogen.
-These gases provide humans with oxygen for respiration to occur, and provides carbon dioxide to plants for photosynthesis.
-It is important for human health that the air we breathe is clean.
-Due to man-made contributions to the environment and the ecosystem such as deforestation and factories; smog, smoke and other chemical components are put out into the air causing it to become polluted.
+Earth is surrounded by air made up of a mixture of extremely important gases such as oxygen, carbon dioxide, and nitrogen.
+These gases provide humans with oxygen for respiration and provide carbon dioxide to plants for photosynthesis.
+It is crucial for human health that the air we breathe is clean.
+Due to man-made contributions to the environment and the ecosystem, such as deforestation and factories, smog, smoke, and other chemical components are released into the air, causing it to become polluted.

-Air pollution is divided into two categories: 1) indoor pollution and 2) outdoor pollution.
-Indoor pollution is the degradation of indoor air quality.
-There are many sources of indoor pollution such as combustion (tabaco, smoke, stoves and fireplaces), household products, construction materials, biologic agents (microbes and pets), off-gassing from water and soil gas (Pirozzi & Paine).
-According to a Hong-Kong based doctor, Dr. Kong Ching-boon, indoor pollution “can be up to ten times worse than outdoor pollution (Ching-boon 2016).
-Outdoor pollution is a complex mixture of several pollutants in the air outside.
-Some examples of common air pollutants are ozone, particulate matter, nitrogen dioxide, sulfur dioxide, carbon monoxide and toxic air pollutants.
-Indoor and outdoor pollution both cause major health issues for humans.
+Air pollution, according to the National Geographic encyclopedia, “consists of chemicals or particles in the air that can harm the health of humans, animals, and plants” (National Geographic Society 2012).
+It is divided into two categories: indoor pollution and outdoor pollution.
+Indoor pollution refers to the degradation of air quality within buildings, caused by sources such as combustion (tobacco smoke, stoves, and fireplaces), household products, construction materials, biological agents (microbes and pets), and off-gassing from water and soil gas (Pirozzi & Paine).
+According to Dr. Kong Ching-boon, a Hong Kong-based doctor, indoor pollution “can be up to ten times worse than outdoor pollution” (Ching-boon 2016).
+On the other hand, outdoor pollution is a complex mixture of pollutants found in the air outside.
+Common outdoor air pollutants include ozone, particulate matter, nitrogen dioxide, sulfur dioxide, carbon monoxide, and toxic air pollutants.
+Both indoor and outdoor pollution pose significant health risks to humans.

-Indoor air pollution is relevant to health because people spend most of their time indoors.
-Moreover, women and children are more prone to the health issues than men because they spend more time indoors than they do outdoors.
-According to The National Human Activity Pattern Survey, the average time spent in enclosed buildings is 87% of the time (Klepeis, et al. 2001).
-Indoor sources of air pollution can be categorized by type of source and pollutant group.
-The sources of pollution may result from combustion processes for cooking and heating, from human activities (smoking), presence of biological agents, and use of chemical substances, and from emissions of construction materials and furniture (“Indoor Air Pollution: An Introduction for Health Professionals” 2018).
-Three common indoor pollution sources with their hazards to human health will be discussed.
+Indoor air pollution is particularly concerning because people spend a significant amount of time indoors.
+According to The National Human Activity Pattern Survey, the average person spends 87% of their time in enclosed buildings (Klepeis, et al. 2001).
+Women and children are more susceptible to indoor air pollution because they typically spend more time indoors.
+Indoor pollution sources can be categorized by the type of source and pollutant group, including combustion processes, human activities (such as smoking), the presence of biological agents, and emissions from construction materials and furniture (“Indoor Air Pollution: An Introduction for Health Professionals” 2018).

 Contents